 Open thesis projects @TDS Lab

-1. [ML] Balanced and balancing distance measures for mixed variable types
+2. [ML] Balanced and balancing distance measures for mixed variable types

 Many AI, ML and data science methods depend on the notion of a distance, which often acts as a dissimilarity measure between observations in the data set.
 In real-world data sets, variables have various types, e.g. continuous, ordinal, nominal/categorical and binary, contained within one data set.
 In such cases, dissimilarity is almost always measured using Gower's distance.
 It min-max-scales numeric variables, and assigns distances to non-numeric variables as 1 if the values are unequal, and 0 if they are.
 Dimensions are just added directly, like in the Manhattan distance measure.
 The implication is that distances are dominated by categorical dimensions, as the distance (if non-zero) corresponds to the largest possible distance in the numeric dimensions, which will typically have smaller values.
 Also, average distances per dimension are not equalized (not even if the dimensions themselves are normalized or standardized first), and are dominated by imbalanced columns.
 This project will develop a balanced version of Gower's distance that makes the contribution of every feature on average equal, and leaves the possibility to re-weigh the contribution of features.
 The resulting distance measure will be used for risk stratification of people with metabolic syndrome on a large scale data warehouse with health, demographic and socio-economic data, but is expected to find wide-spread use in distance-based machine learning tasks on heterogeneous data.

-Daily supervisor: Marcel Haas (LUMC), Marco Spruit
+Daily supervisors: Marcel Haas (LUMC), Marco Spruit

 3. [NLP] Extracting Adverse Drug Reactions from SmPC Using Large Language Models